COVID-19 Municipal Updates

 - Via fax: 250-787-8181

-City parks, trails and equipment are available for use.
-Remember to enjoy our parks safely and responsibly by ensuring proper physical distancings, staying home if you are sick, avoiding overcrowding, and frequent handwashing.
+City recreation facilities, parks, trails, and equipment are available for use.
+Masks are required for all indoor public spaces for people aged 5 years and older.
+Remember to enjoy our spaces safely and responsibly by ensuring proper physical distancings, staying home if you are sick, avoiding overcrowding, and frequent handwashing.
 Additionally, all outdoor equipment is not being cleaned or disinfected.

 For additional questions: